ZhimingZhou/zhimingzhou.github.io/_posts/2020-10-11-Perspective-Students.md

 	- I am generally very nice, but upon research, I am rather critical.
 	- I will guide and force you to think deeply, clearly, and logically.
 		- Superficial understanding often leads to specious conclusions.
-		- Deeper thinking usually leads to simpler/better solution.
+		- Deeper thinking usually leads to simpler/better solutions.

 <!--  -->
 - Characteristics that I value most: